arunsivakumar5/Context-encoder-model-using-Pytorch/README.md

 ## Monitoring and Saving:
 During training, the code monitors and saves various metrics, including discriminator and generator losses, FID scores (Fréchet Inception Distance), and sample images to visualize the training progress.

+# Conclusion
+The generated fakes show that the generator part of our model is able to recreate the joint portion of knee radiographs.
+Thus we can utilize this encoder model to convert images with surgical artifacts into images without artifacts and re-introduce them into training/testing sets.